-Dr Stephen Greenfield, clinical lead for the Acute GP Unit at Singleton Hospital • Timely Care A further option would be for them to be seen in the LGPU unit or admitted to Singleton Hospital."
-The AGPU also works with paramed swill have attended calls, to advise them on the best court of cition for a patient.
-Dr Greenfield added: "When we cork with paramedics who have visited someone, 83 per cent of the patients the paramedics discuss with us don't end up in Morriston ED.
+Dr Stephen Greenfield, clinical lead for the Acute GP Unit at Singleton Hospital A further option would be for them to be seen in the AGPU unit or admitted to Singleton Hospital."
+The AGPU also works with paramedics who have attended calls, to advise them on the best course of action for a patient.
+Dr Greenfield added: "When we work with paramedics who have visited someone, 83 per cent of the patients the paramedics discuss with us don't end up in Morriston ED.
 Twenty-four per cent of these patients don't go to hospital at all."
 To date the AGPU service has been well received by people in need of medical attention, and freed up numerous ambulances to attend more urgent calls.

 Jeff Morris, the Welsh Ambulance Service's Operations Manager in Swansea, Neath Port Talbot and Bridgend, said "Gone are the days when someone would call 999 and an ambulance is sent without delay and without any meaningful assessment of the problem.
 With demand on our services increasing year-on-year, we have to think smarter about how we use our resources and more innovatively about how we get patients into the system in the right way.
-"The Emergency Department isn't always the answer, which is why we're working with ar Health Board colleagues to divert people away from it if their illness or injury could be better dealt with elsewhere.
-The evidence shows that this initiative is nucking a real dent in the number of calls we're required to attend, freeing up our crews and vehicles to respond to other, more serious emergencies. ambinance scheduled to attend was cancelled and another option provided in 71.4 per cent of cases.
+"The Emergency Department isn't always the answer, which is why we're working with our Health Board colleagues to divert people away from it if their illness or injury could be better dealt with elsewhere.
+The evidence shows that this initiative is making a real dent in the number of calls we're required to attend, freeing up our crews and vehicles to respond to other, more serious emergencies."
+During a two-week period, of the calls that were passed to the unit, the ambulance scheduled to attend was cancelled and another option provided in 71.4 per cent of cases.
 32.7 per cent of these incidences resulted in the patient not having to visit a hospital at all.
 They were either referred to their own GP or discharged altogether.
 The service currently runs at peak times, with one GP focused on reviewing the stack of calls waiting for a paramedic to attend.
 It will be expanding in coming weeks thanks to the implementation of new IT support systems.

-57

-ely Care • Timely Care • Timely Care • 1

-Timely Care • Timely Care

-Timely Care

-• Timely Ca
+Health Board Parking

+SB UHB acknowledges the ongoing issues due to parking facilitie and is currently reviewing it's current facilities with the hope of implementing improvement plans in the near future.

 58

+• Timely Care • Timely Care • Timely Care

 Timely Care

 • Timely Care

+• Timely Care

+• Timely Care

 Timely Care

-Timely Care • Timely Care • • Timely Care • Timely Care
+Timely Care • Timely Care • • Timely Care • Timely Care • Timely Care

 £12.7 million investment in radiotherapy services helps Swansea Bay in the fight against cancer

 A multi-million pound investment in cancer services in Swansea means patients will be the first in Wales to benefit from the very latest radiotherapy technology.
 More than £12 million is being spent over three years on new equipment for the South West Wales Cancer Centre in the city's Singleton Hospital.